awsdocs/amazon-route53-docs/doc_source/monitoring-health-checks.md

 The graph shows the Route 53 assessment of endpoint health\. **1** indicates healthy and **0** indicates unhealthy\.
 **Health checkers that report the endpoint healthy \(%\)**
 For health checks that monitor an endpoint only, the graph shows the percentage of Route 53 health checkers that consider the selected endpoint to be healthy\.
+When a health check is disabled, this metric isn't available\.
 **Number of healthy child health checks**
 For calculated health checks only, the graph shows the number of child health checks that are healthy\.
 **Note**